CS2613-WI24-FR01B/exploration-activity-2-calebcarr77/EA2ReactOverview.md

 ## What is React?

 ### What is React's Purpose?
-In *2013* React was released. [[ref](https://www.mygreatlearning.com/react-js/tutorials/history-of-reactjs#)].
+In *2013* React was released [[ref](https://www.mygreatlearning.com/react-js/tutorials/history-of-reactjs#)].
 React is a JavaScript library desgined for building user interfaces.

 ### How is React Used
 React has a wide range of abilities and useful tools.
 React's strength comes from it's ability to break down a UI into a component based design.
 This means React can create functional, interactive UI components, such as a button, form, list, etc. React can integrate these components together to create an elaborate UI.
 Building UI through an component based architecture enables ease of reusabliity and maintenance.